Our Birmingham Care Home is Open For New Admissions!

-Aran Court Care Home is a purpose-built home in the Tile Cross area of Birmingham to the east of the centre.
-We cater for those who need dementia and nursing care which is delivered by our experienced team of nurses and care assistants who are on call 24 hours a day to ensure that residents’ needs are constantly being met.
+Aran Court Care Home is a purpose-built residential home for the elderly in the Tile Cross area of Birmingham to the east of the centre.
+We cater for those who need residential, dementia and nursing care, as well as shorter term respite care, and which is delivered by our experienced team of nurses and care assistants who are on call 24 hours a day to ensure that residents’ needs are constantly being met.
 Our aim is to make sure that everyone in our care is happy and comfortable and retains as much dignity and independence as is possible.

-We understand that those who need nursing care require extra care and attention.
-So we pay special attention to our bedrooms: our single en-suite rooms are of a good size and fully furnished with en-suite showers and electric profiling beds that have pressure-reducing mattresses.
-Residents can have as many of their personal things around them as will fit in.
+We understand that those who need nursing and dementia care require extra support and attention.
+Our bedrooms are all single en-suite rooms and fully furnished with en-suite showers and electric profiling beds that have pressure-reducing mattresses.
+Residents can have as many of their personal things around them as will fit in, we find that new residents settle quickly at our care home.

 We are innovative in our approach to dementia care and are confident in our use of technology in this area.
-With i-pads we can access websites that deal with past events and customs that act as triggers to the memory and as talking points.
+With iPads we can access websites that deal with past events and customs that act as triggers to the memory and as talking points.
+We build up pictures of our residents lives and

 Our bright and spacious lounges and dining areas are as welcoming and as social spaces as we can make them.
 We encourage residents to take part in regular activities, such as armchair keep fit and ball games, and to venture out on trips if they feel able.
 On the other hand, they can spend time in their own rooms, and eat there as well if preferred.

-We extend a warm welcome to family and friends who are encouraged to visit at any time.
+We extend a warm welcome to family and friends who are encouraged to visit our Birmingham care home at any time.

-To see what we get up to you might want to view our dedicated Facebook that is kept updated with all the activities and goings on in the home, or call our friendly manager Gail Griffiths on 0121 770 4322 who will be happy to answer any questions you may have.
+To see what we get up to you might want to view our dedicated Facebook that is kept updated with all the activities and goings on in the home, or call our friendly manager Glenda Reilly on 0121 770 4322 who will be happy to answer any questions you may have.

 Our friendly Activity Coordinators are dedicated to supporting each resident with plenty of engaging group and one-to-one activities, based on personal interests.
 We regularly welcome local groups and schools, as well as a range of lively entertainers to perform for us, but we also enjoy exploring local places of interest and keeping in touch with the surrounding community.